 Case Name: Monique Aster, PhD

-Background: With funding from an NIH SBIR grant, Monique has been developing gene therapy to develop a treatment for a metabolic disease that runs in her family.
+Background: With funding from an NIH SBIR grant, Monique has been using gene therapy to develop a treatment for a metabolic disease that runs in her family.
 She recently submitted her first Phase II annual report to Dr. Jane Stevens, her project officer at the NIH.

 Jane Stevens <email@example.com>

 It’s not too soon to think about Phase III development.
-NIH has several programs that may be beneficial to support your commercialization and to get you to an inception point.
+The NIH has several programs that may be beneficial to support your commercialization and to get you to an inception point.
 The IIB Bridge award, for example, helps support the next phase of development after a Phase II SBIR award and commercialization.

 Let me know if you have any questions as you prepare your proposal.

 - Concept to Clinic: Commercialization Innovation (C3i) Program – The C3i Program provides specialized business frameworks and essential tools for the successful early-stage translation of biomedical technologies from the lab (concept) to the market (clinical) to meet a need.
 The program guides investigators to better understand their innovation’s commercial viability through mentoring and a 24-week curriculum.

 - Funding and Support Programs on Transitioning to the Marketplace